Students enter the Physician Assistant program in the summer term of each year.

 Students must meet academic and technical standards prior to admission to the program.
 Admission to the program is required prior to registering for any PHA course.
 An overall GPA of 3.0 or better in the physician assistant curriculum is required to progress into the clinical year of the program.

-All physician assistant students are required to have a personal digital assistant (PDA), email address and Internet access.
+All physician assistant students are required to have a personal cell phone, email address and Internet access.

 Refer to the PA Admissions Booklet for detailed admissions requirements, curriculum information and application instructions.